Free Online Tax Preparation

 • Wells Fargo's Hands on Banking Program (also in Spanish!)

-• Earned Income Tax Credit (EITC) – You may be eligible for $4400 or more in federal tax credits from the Internal Revenue Service!
+• Earned Income Tax Credit (EITC) – You may be eligible for federal tax credits from the Internal Revenue Service!

 Maintaining good credit, or cleaning up your bad credit, is one of the most important steps to establishing a financially sound future for you and your family.